 - Chronic obstructive pulmonary disease (COPD)

 - Pulmonary fibrosis

-The VA has been slow to acknowledge the connection, but lawmakers are actively pushing to legislate presumptive benefits for all of these diseases and medical conditions.
-That means that if you served in an area where burn pits were in common use and later got sick, the VA would presume that your decline in health is connected to your service overseas.
-But for now, the VA requires you to prove that your illnesses are service-connected on a case-by-case basis.
+The “presumptive” in presumptive benefits means that if you served in a country where burn pits were used and later got sick, the VA now presumes your decline in health is connected to your service overseas.

 Where Were Burn Pits Used?

 The map below shows the countries where burning trash in open pits that produced toxic smoke was a widespread practice.